-Fiji is one of those far-off tropical island destinations that many travelers dream about.
-Relaxed beaches, palm trees, thatch-roof bungalows, free-flowing kava, and some of the friendliest locals on the planet earn Fiji a great reputation.
+Fiji is one of those far-off tropical island honeymoon destinations that many travelers dream about for a romantic getaway.
+Relaxed sandy beaches, palm trees, thatch-roof bungalows, free-flowing kava, spa treatments, infinity pools, and some of the friendliest locals on the planet earn Fiji a great reputation.
 Fiji is located in the South Pacific, a ways east of Australia and north of New Zealand.
 Just to the West of the international dateline, it’s one of the first places in the world to see the sun each day!
-Being so close to Australia and New Zealand, it’s easy to add Fiji onto a trip to either of those two countries, especially New Zealand where there are several flights to Fiji each day.
+Being so close to Australia and New Zealand, it’s easy to add the Fiji islands onto a trip to either of those two countries, especially New Zealand where there are several flights to Fiji each day.
 However, Fiji is great to visit all on its own, and there’s plenty to do there to fill a whole trip, even for the most restless traveler.

 Nadi is located on Fiji’s largest island, Viti Levu, and it’s where the major international airport is located.
 So you will probably land in Nadi when you first arrive in Fiji.
 This area is known for its easy access from the airport and domestic ferry terminal.
 Therefore, the Nadi area is ideal if you must stay overnight near the airport due to transportation schedules to the outer islands.